robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

        |  `--+ /foo
        `--o the-module.js

-Node's module loading algorithm, while slightly complex (due to allowing one to omit extensions **and** allowing people to register transformers based on the file extension), is still pretty straight forward, and encourages people have dependencies installed per-module, rather than globally, which avoids lots of versioning hell.
+Node's module loading algorithm, while slightly complex (due to allowing one to omit extensions **and** allowing people to register transformers based on the file extension), is still pretty straight forward, and encourages people to have dependencies installed per-module, rather than globally, which avoids lots of versioning hell.

 ### Parametric modules and delayed binding